 - Leadership abilities

-- Proficiency with productivity tools (for example, MS Office, Google Workspace, file sharing, etc.)
+- Proficiency with productivity tools (for example, MS 365, Google Workspace, file sharing, etc.)

-- Knowledge of relevant productivity systems (for example, Agile, Waterfall, Lean, etc.)
+- Knowledge of relevant productivity systems (Agile, Waterfall, Lean, etc.)

-Let’s look at some of the critical collaborative skills in more detail.
+Let’s look at these critical collaborative skills in more detail.

 - The ability to actively listen to others’ viewpoints and facilitate and positively contribute to group discussions.